Do you have enough independent writing to assess your Year 6 pupils against the writing Teacher Assessment Framework for the end of Key Stage 2?

-Plazoom has created a selection of writing activities linked to the foundation subjects to provide opportunities for cross-curricular writing.
+Plazoom has created a selection of writing activities linked to the foundation subjects to provide opportunities for cross-curricular and creative writing in KS2.

 In this writing task, pupils will write a narrative about an object that has been discovered from the past.
 This could be used within a history topic, with pupils discovering an object from the time period that you are studying.
 They will need some knowledge of the time period and the artefacts that have been left behind.